light-ripple/ripple-docker/README.md

 # Ripple Docker Setup Guide!

+Big thanks to Emily/Sunpy for helping with lost of things!

+Only edit options besides the ones mentioned here if you know what you're doing.
+The steps described should be sufficient to get a functioning instance of ripple up and running

+### Docker

-- Set up and run docker-compose
+- Set up docker-compose
 - Clone this repository
 - Run inside directory